binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ### Architecture

 There are no architects in Scrum.
 Just Developers.
 Some of those developers have architect qualities.
 They like to step back often to see the bigger picture and understand the interactions between the components and the people using the software.
 Including every aspect to do with the end product, the people intending to use it and the risks.
-A

 Agile architecture does a little design up front in collaboration with the team and everyone that has a vested interest.
 Agile architecture is not siloed, because it is part of development, just as analysing requirements and testing.
 It is all done in parallel.